 They are compulsory for the Full Self Cover Plan, but optional for the Partnership Discount Plan.

 You can choose a stop loss limit from a range between 160% and 250% of the ‘risk’.

-You can get a rough indication of your potential savings under the ACC Accredited Employer Programme, by using our online calculator.
+You can get a rough indication of your potential savings under the Accredited Employers Programme, by using our ACC levy calculator.